Why Patent Prior Art Search is Crucial in Pharmaceutical Literature for Effective IP Strategy

 Now that we have covered the differentiating points between FTO and landscape, these points can be easily explained using an example of a pharmaceutical composition.
 Consider a pharmaceutical composition comprising of A + B + C + D wherein A, B and C are baclofen, sorbitol and naltrexone and D is the excipient.
 As per the analysis of this composition:

 Now, let us consider the analysis of references based on Markush structures.
 Notably, Markush structures describe a compound class by generic notations like substitution, variation, frequency variation, position variation, homology variation.
-These structures are generally used to describe these smaller libraries of similar chemical structures whereas in patents, they are specifically used to attain wider coverage of the technology.
+These structures describe smaller chemical libraries but in patents, they’re used to achieve broader technology coverage.
 Given below is one exemplary representation of Markush structure.

 wherein R1 and R2 are each selected from the group consisting of C1-C2 lower alkyl groups; X is -NH or -S and n is a whole number from 1 to 4.
 When n is equal to 0, X is (CH2)3 and the pharmaceutically acceptable salts.
 These have been shown to be effective in treatment of tamoxifen-resistant cancers.